bkleinen/bkleinen.github.io/classes/ss2020/wtat1/topics/topic-07-crud.md

 It discusses CRUD by creating CRUD functionality via model, views, controller and routes for the User model.

-You will need a user model for authentication, and you can just copy the user model created in the book, and adapt it such that it fits to your application domain.
+You will need a user model for authentication in addition to your individual models.
+You can just copy and adapt the model from the example application, and adapt it such that it fits to your application domain.

-Find one or more stories to implement at least one
+Find one or more stories to implement at least one of each:

 - validation
 - model association